Follow

 … and more fun things to do around town, out in the ‘burbs, or at home!

-69. Head to the Collierville Square and ride the mechanical pony (bring quarters!).
+69. Head to the Collierville Square and climb in the train.

 70. Shelby Farms Park is another amazing place in Memphis!
 Head over to Hyde Lake and rent a paddle boat or kayak.
 Adventurous family?
 Try the paddle boarding!